abetkin/ponytest/README.md

 we would have `test` run 2 times, first with `[fixt1, fixt2]` and second with `[fixt1, fixt3]` contexts.

-Besides a list, a fixture can be specified with a callable that returns iterable (in case when, say, fixture set depends on passed command line arguments):
+Besides a list, a fixture can be specified with a callable that returns iterable (in case when, say, fixture set depends on the command line arguments passed):

 ```python
 import click # http://click.pocoo.org/